swiftly-solution/documentation/docgen/output/events/gameevents/onenterrescuezone.md

 ---

 # OnEnterRescueZone
-This event is triggered when enter_rescue_zone is triggered
+This event is triggered when enter_rescue_zone is triggered.
 ::: tabs
 @tab Lua
 ```lua